MrF3lix/responsive-tables/README.md

 ##Things that don't work yet

-1. The height of the cells cannot be adjusted yet.
-[WIP]
-2. Problems while using footable with it [OPEN]
+1. Problems while using footable with it [OPEN]